SGI-UK Taplow Court

 In the 18th century, Taplow Court was the home of the Earls and Countesses of Orkney.
 The first Earl fought at the Battles of the Boyne and Blenheim and was appointed first British Field Marshall.
 In the mid 19th century the house was given its present Jacobean-revival/French Gothic appearance by the architect William Burn.

 At the turn of the 19th/20th centuries, the great sportsman, William Henry Grenfell and his wife Ettie, hosted gatherings of the elite, aristocratic social group, 'the Souls', here.
 Their eldest son, Julian Grenfell, one of the war poets, was killed in 1915.

 After the Second World War, Taplow Court was owned by British Telecommunications Research and Plessey Electronics.
 SGI-UK came here in 1988.
 Today, the house and other buildings on site are used for courses and conferences for the society's own members and also in cooperation with other like-minded educational and charitable organisations.
 The Library of the European Branch of the Institute of Oriental Philosophy is based at Taplow Court and students may have access to over 10,000 books by appointment.

 The house is open to the public on 17 May, 7 June, 5 July, 2 August and 13 September (National Heritage Day) in 2020 between 2.00pm - 5.00pm.
 On these days you may picnic in 85 acres of grounds.

 Route Planner: Plan your route from home using either of these links: RAC or AA

-Public Transport: Trains run from Paddington Station to Taplow Station Monday to Saturday and to Maidenhead Station on Sunday, please call reception at Taplow Court (01628-773163) when you know what time your train will arrive and the SGI-UK mini bus will meet you.
+Trains run from Paddington Station to Taplow Station Monday to Sunday.
+Please call the reception at Taplow Court (01628 773163) when you know what train's arrival time and the SGI-UK mini bus will meet you at Taplow station.